BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 ## *General Seminars*

   <p>Carl Friedrich Gauss's statement "Mathematics is the queen of sciences, the queen of Mathematics is Number Theory".
-To participate in the seminar please kindly fill the form: <a href=" https://forms.gle/UMVC9tvyXigM3Bpm8 ">Seminar Form</a></p>
+To participate in the seminar, please kindly fill out the form: [Seminar Form](https://forms.gle/UMVC9tvyXigM3Bpm8)

 | Date | Time | Speaker | Affiliation | Title | Abstract |